IreneMarin/FEND-project-4-optimization/README.md

 ####Part 2: Optimize Frames per Second

 - Apply optimizations for PageSpeed: minify css and js, optimize images, inline css, configure the viewport.
+- Optimizations made in views/js/main.js:
   - ***Lines 359-366: create a helper function to use instead of document.querySelectorAll
   - ***Lines 437-463: we have deleted the function determineDx, since we will change the pizza size inside the changePizzaSizes.
   - ***Line 479: put 50 pizzas in the background, 100 is too much.
   - ***Line 513: use getDomNodeArray instead of document.querySelectorAll
   - ***Lines 516-530:
   - ***Line 549:
   - ***Lines 552-554:

 -----------------------------------------------